A Guide for Understanding IPv6 on Linode

 You can request additional IPv6 addresses at any time by opening a support ticket.
-While default IPv6 addresses are configured automatically, you will need to statically configure each IPv6 address in the pool you request.
+While default IPv6 addresses are configured automatically, you will need to statically configure each IPv6 address in the range you request.
 See our static IP guide for instructions on how to do this.

-IPv6 addresses are allocated in pools.
-The IPv6 pool sizes Linode provides and their respective quantity of IPv6 addresses are below.
+The IPv6 prefixes and their respective quantity of IPv6 addresses that Linode provides are listed below.

 You may wish to consult the following resources for additional information on this topic.
 While these are provided in the hope that they will be useful, please note that we cannot vouch for the accuracy or timeliness of externally hosted materials.